Anthony Wayne: American Revolutionary War

 On July 21, 1780, Washington sent Wayne with two Pennsylvania brigades and four cannons to destroy a blockhouse at Bulls Ferry opposite New York City in the Battle of Bull's Ferry.
 Wayne's troops were unable to capture the position, suffering 64 casualties while inflicting 21 casualties on the Loyalist defenders.

 On January 1, 1781, Wayne served as commanding officer of the Pennsylvania Line of the Continental Army when pay and condition concerns led to the Pennsylvania Line Mutiny, one of the most serious of the war.
 He successfully resolved the mutiny by dismissing about half the line.
 He returned the Pennsylvania Line to full strength by May 1781.
-This delayed his departure to Virginia, however, where he had been sent to assist General Lafayette against British forces operating there, and the line's departure was delayed once more when the men complained about being paid in the nearly worthless Continental currency.
+This delayed his departure to Virginia, however, where he had been sent to assist General Lafayette against British forces operating there.
+The line's departure was delayed once more when the men complained about being paid in the nearly worthless Continental currency.

 On July 4, General Charles Cornwallis departed Williamsburg for Jamestown, planning to cross the James River en route to Portsmouth.
 Lafayette believed he could stage an attack on Cornwallis' rear guard during the crossing.
 Cornwallis anticipated Lafayette's plan and laid an elaborate trap.
-Wayne led a small scouting force of 500 at the 1781 Battle of Green Spring to determine the location of Cornwallis, and they fell into the trap; only a bold bayonet charge against the numerically overwhelming British enabled his forces to retreat.
+Wayne led a small scouting force of 500 in 1781 at the Battle of Green Spring to determine the location of Cornwallis, and they fell into the trap; only a bold bayonet charge against the numerically overwhelming British enabled his forces to retreat.
 The action reinforced the perception among contemporaries that justified the moniker "Mad" to describe Wayne.
 During the Yorktown campaign, Wayne was shot in the leg; the lead musket ball was never removed from his leg.

 After the British under Cornwallis surrendered at Yorktown, Wayne went farther south and disbanded the British alliance with Native American tribes in Georgia.
 With the goal of establishing peace between settlers and Native Americans, Wayne captured Creek troops early in his time in Georgia, releasing them in order to establish goodwill between the Creek people and the United States.

-After various skirmishes with Native Americans, Wayne became angered and disenchanted with establishing alliances with Native Americans and in one instance, executed thirty Creek people he captured in July 1783.
-He then negotiated peace treaties with both the Creeks and the Cherokees during a bout with malaria, for which Georgia purchased a rice plantation for 4,000 guineas and rewarded it to him.
+Assuming good relations with the Creek soldiers and fearing an attacked from Lt Colonel Thomas Brown from Savannah, Wayne made camp and prepared for a British confrontation.
+Unbeknownst to him, Brown spent time influencing the Creek and Cherokee, and persuaded them to attack Wayne.
+The Creek people ambushed his camp at night which woke Wayne.
+Assuming another bayonet style British ambush, Wayne alerted his soldiers to arm themselves and prepare to die with him.
+The attack would be repelled.
+He eventually negotiated peace treaties with both the Creeks and the Cherokees during a bout with malaria, for which Georgia purchased a rice plantation for 4,000 guineas and rewarded it to him.
 Wayne would suffer from complications related to malaria for the remainder of his life.